yimsea/rDnaTools/README.md

 454 rDNA sequence tags, with some modifications to account for the unique nature of PacBio's data.

+Since rDnaPipeline analyzes PacBio Circular-Consensus Sequence (CCS) data, The basic call to the rDnaPipeline will vary slightly depending on what version of SMRT Analysis is being used, as the methods by which CCS data is generated and presented has changed.

-If the executables for Blasr and Mothur are in the user's PATH, then basic call to rDnaPipeline.py will look as follows: rDnaPipeline.py <Sequence File> -n <Processors> -A <Reference Alignment> -C <Alignment for Chimera Detection>
+If the rDNA sequence generated on a PacBio RS running SMRT Analysis v2.0, then the basic call to rDnaPipeline.py will look as follows: rDnaPipeline.py FOFN -n PROCS -A ALIGNMENT_REF -C CHIMERA_REF

+If the rDNA sequence generated on a PacBio RS running SMRT Analysis v2.1, then running rDnaPipeline is a two-step process.
+First the Reads_of_Insert protocol must be run as normal on the sequencing data to generate CCS data for the data-set.
+Then rDnaPipeline.py is called as follows: rDnaPipeline.py READS_OF_INSERT -r FOFN -n PROCS -A ALIGNMENT_REF -C CHIMERA_REF

 For the reference files, we recommend using the curated SILVA alignments provided on the Mothur website (http://www.mothur.org/wiki/Silva_reference_files).